| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 In early 2000, the New Hampshire Department of Environmental Service (NHDES) implemented institutional controls on the property to ensure that the ground water would not be used.
 During 2009, monitoring of the groundwater continued at and surrounding the site.
 Sporadic exceedences of the cleanup levels have still been observed; however, the ground water at or near the site is not being used for drinking water purposes and municipal water is provided to the surrounding area.
 Ground water monitoring will continue by the State on a periodic basis (expected to be annual monitoring).
 An Explanation of Significant Differences (ESD) was signed by EPA in September 2002 which documents an adjustment to the alternative cleanup limits (ACLs) for two groundwater contaminants at the site.
-EPA issued a fourth Five-Year Review on September 14, 2009.
-That Five-Year Review found the Site to be protective of human health and the environment in the short-term, but identified that the following recommendations needed to be performed:

 The former Treatment Plant building from the North (on top of the capped area).